 Resource Location of Analysis in Chapter 4

 Physical Resources

 Geology and Substrates Outdoor lighting upgrades and monitoring activities would not have an impact on geology, substrates.

 Hydrology and Water Quality Outdoor lighting upgrades and monitoring activities would not have an impact on hydrology or water quality.

 Air Quality and Greenhouse Gas Emissions Section 4.2

 Noise Section 4.2

 Biological Resources

 Habitats Section 4.4.1.3

 Wildlife Species (including birds) Section 4.4.1.3

 Marine and Estuarine Fauna (fish, shellfish, benthic organisms) Section 4.4.1.3

 Protected Species Section 4.4.1.3

 Socioeconomic Resources

 Socioeconomics Section 4.4.1.3

 Environmental Justice Section 4.2

 Cultural Resources Section 4.2

-Infrastructure Outdoor lighting upgrades and monitoring activities do not involve a change in land and marine management in the project area of GUIS.
+Resource Location of Analysis in Chapter 4 Infrastructure Outdoor lighting upgrades and monitoring activities do not involve a change in land and marine management in the project area of GUIS.
 Land and Marine Management Infrastructure would be minimally affected by upgrading lights.

-Tourism and Recreational Use Section 4.4.1.3

-Fisheries and Aquaculture Section 4.2

-Marine Transportation Section 4.2

-Aesthetics and Visual Resources Outdoor lighting upgrades would take place in population centers.
-Monitoring activities to perform lighting assessments would not affect tourism or recreation

-Public Health and Safety, Including Flood and Shoreline Protection Section 4.2

-Note: Resource does not require additional analysis for this altern -
+Tourism and Recreational Use Section 4.4.1.3 Fisheries and Aquaculture Section 4.2 Marine Transportation Section 4.2 Aesthetics and Visual Resources Outdoor lighting upgrades would take place in population centers.
+Monitoring activities to perform lighting assessments would not affect tourism or recreation Public Health and Safety, Including Flood and Shoreline Protection Section 4.2 Note: Resource does not require additional analysis for this alterna tive because it is unaffected by the alternative or the

-impacts would be so minor that a more detailed NEPA analysis is r not needed.